 - 3/4 cup whole milk ricotta

-- 4 crushed amaretti cookies, or for GF substitute 2 tbsp sliced and crushed toasted almonds
+- 4 crushed amaretti cookies, or for GF substitute 2 tablespoons sliced and crushed toasted almonds

-- 2 tsp cacao nibs or mini chocolate chips
+- 2 teaspoons cacao nibs or mini chocolate chips

 - Whack the cherries with the flat side of a knife till they flatten, then discard the pits - or, pit the cherries using a pitting tool and slice them in half.